 - Slowly turn the isolator valve on the water inlet to allow water from the main water supply to enter the tankless unit.
 This will fill up the tankless unit and cause water to exit through the other isolator valve into the empty bucket.

 - Using a pH testing strip or meter (SpeedClean P# SC-DS-pH-Paper) test the flow of water out of the tankless unit to make sure the water does not contain any descaler liquid (pH reading of <5).

 - Dispose of used lime scale cleaner in accordance with any federal, state or local rules.
-After descaling, liquid and water should reach a minimum pH level prior to disposal, generally a pH of <7.
-This can be accomplished by adding water or other pH reducing agent like baking soda or soda ash.
+After descaling, liquid and water should reach a minimum pH level prior to disposal, generally a pH of

 - After flushign open the isolator valve of the hot water side.

 - Turn electrical and gas mains back on and test the unit.

 - Enjoy the benefits of a de-scaled tankless water heater!

 *20 minutes is recommended time for a standard 1 gallon tankless unit with 1.5 lbs of scale buildup.